Limited Company Formation Guidance

-General business advice for starting a new business is obtain company registration as a limited liability company but whatever you choose you should seek professional advice either from a company formation agent or your accountant.
+General business guidance for starting a new business is to obtain company registration as a limited liability company.
+But whatever you choose, you should seek professional advice either from a company formation agent or your accountant.

 Limited Liability Company Advantages

-Setting up a limited liability company in the UK has many advantages over being a sole trader as a one man band self employed person but does it itself present different challenges from a time and paperwork view point as well as legal issues once someone is named as a director.
+Setting up a limited liability company in the UK has many advantages over being a sole trader as a one-man band self-employed person.
+It does present different challenges from a time and paperwork viewpoint as well as legal issues once someone is a named director.

-The main reasons people set up companies is by the name "limited liability" which simply means any liabilities the company has are in the name of the company itself and the shareholders nor the directors assets can be touched.
-This doesn't mean the company can be reckless in its trading and directors also have responsibilities.
+One of the main reasons people set up companies is because of the limited liability associated with the formation.
+This term means any obligations the company has, are in the name of the company itself, and neither the shareholders nor the director's assets can be touched.
+This arrangement doesn't mean the company can be reckless in its trading and directors also have responsibilities.

 Directors Versus Individuals

-The dealings between the company and directors are effectively at arms length as the company is the trading entity.
-If you're a one person outfit, like a contractor for example, who sets up a company, then all company trading is in the company name.
-You, as the director and probable sole shareholder, deal with the company.
+The dealings between the company and directors are effectively at arm's length as the company is the trading entity.
+If you're a one-person outfit, like a contractor for example, who sets up a company, then all company trading is in the company name.
+You, as the director and most probably the sole shareholder, deal with the company.
 The company is not you.

-All profits made and all debts incurred belong to the company and no one else.
-The profits are distributed generally through dividends.
-The company will have employees and may pay them a salary in the normal way.
-The company will pay taxes on the profits in the way of corporation tax which is currently at 20% for small ltd companies.
+All profits made and all debts incurred through trading belong to the company and no one else.
+The profits usually get distributed through dividends.
+The company will have employees and may pay them a salary in the standard way.
+The company will pay taxes on the profits in the form of corporation tax which is currently at 19% for small Ltd. companies.

 PLC or Private

 There are two types of limited companies in the UK.
-A Public Limited Company or PLC which trades on the stock exchange, or a private limited company or ltd which is privately owned.
+A Public Limited Company or PLC that trades on the London Stock Exchange, or a private limited company that does not publically trade their shares.